GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 **NIST Allowed Values**

-Valid IAL, AAL, and FAL values (as defined by NIST 800-63):
+Valid IAL, AAL, and FAL values (as defined by NIST SP 800-63):
 - 1
 - 2
 - 3